demellj/x11wmgr/README.md

 This window manager is designed around two lists of *mapped* windows: *visible* and *hidden*.
 Windows are never unmapped, but simply moved between these two lists.
 When the windows are restacked, the hidden windows are covered by a large window spanning the whole screen having a black background.
 The visible windows stacked above it according to their z-index.

-The following are the supported commands along with example input.
-Newly added commands include resizing, moving, and move-resizing windows:
+The following are the supported commands along with example input:

 1. **ListNewWindows** - returns a list of all new windows that were mapped since the last invocation of this very same command.
 New windows are automatically added to the hidden list.